Mission and History

 Christ School HistoryChrist School was founded in 1900 by Father Thomas Wetmore and his wife Susan Allen Wetmore as a mission of the Episcopal Church.
 Mrs. Wetmore's family gave them four acres of hilltop land just south of Asheville, North Carolina for the purpose of educating the rural mountain children of the area at a time when there were no public schools.
 In addition to academics, the mission school also taught students a trade, such as industrial arts, crafts like weaving, basketmaking, and cabinetmaking, and nursing for the girls.
 These trades helped support both the school and the families of the students.
 The Wetmores had a tremendous outreach into the poor rural community, providing nursing care and clothing.
 When Father Wetmore died in 1906, Mrs. Wetmore became Principal and continued her fundraising efforts on behalf of Christ School for another 40 years.

 Christ School was co-ed until 1927 when public schooling became available and provided transportation for the children of the area.
 At this point, Christ School became a true college preparatory Episcopal boarding and day school for boys.

 The school has grown to over 500 acres of academic and residential buildings, athletic fields, wooded trails, and green space.
-Christ School currently has 259 boys in grades 8-12, and students come from all over the United States and across the globe, adding cultural depth to the rigorous academic education.
+Christ School currently has over 290 boys in grades 8-12, and students come from all over the United States and across the globe, adding cultural depth to the rigorous academic education.
 The school is still affiliated with the Episcopal Church as an unfunded mission and accepts boys of all faiths.
 St. Joseph's Chapel at Christ School is the longest continuously operating Episcopal church in western North Carolina, and the tradition of a Chaplain conducting regular Chapel services has continued unbroken for over a century.

 What is a Greenie?